-The leader of the assessment should set the agenda for site visits.
+The assessment lead should set the agenda for site visits.
 Site visits are intended to provide a more detailed understanding than can be gained from briefings and documents.
-Assessments of manufacturing readiness should be structured in such a way as to take maximum advantage of discussions with contractor experts and first-hand observations of the status of shop floor activities.
+MRL Assessments should be structured in such a way as to take maximum advantage of discussions with contractor experts and firsthand observations of the status of shop floor activities.
 A balance must be struck between the time spent in briefing rooms and the time spent making observations in the contractor's facility and having discussions with individuals and small groups of the contractor's personnel.
 A typical agenda for a review may contain the following elements:

-- 1. Contractor welcome, review of agenda, assessment schedule and orientation to the facility - 2.
+- 1. Contractor welcome, review of agenda, assessment schedule, and orientation to the facility - 2.
 Introduction of assessment team and contractor personnel - 3.
 Briefing to contractor describing objectives and expectations for the on-site visit - 4.
 Contractor overview and discussion of the results of their self-assessment - 5.
 Shop-floor visits to key areas by individuals or small groups - 6.
-One-on-one or small group discussions between assessment team members and contractor subject matter experts focused on key areas - 7.
+One-on-one or small group discussions between assessment team members and contractor SMEs focused on key areas - 7.
 Private meeting of assessment team to record and discuss observations - 8.
 Out-briefing by assessment team to contractor